BharathiBalaji-coder/ClipboardHealth-Assignment/README.md

 4.Assert.assertEquals - TestNG Assertion Library in Java 5.WebDriverManager - Executables management
 6.Lombok - To reduce boilerplate codes
-7.Build Tool used:Apache Maven
+7.Build Tool :Apache Maven
 8.Test Design Pattern: Page Object Model
-_Note_ : All the above-mentioned libraries are open-source and does not include any license.
+Note: All the above-mentioned libraries are open-source and does not include any license.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 **Capabilities**: